HeLad0X/mnist_custom_neural/README.md

 ## Project Structure

-- `train.py`: The main script for training the neural network on the MNIST dataset.
+- `src/train.py`: The main script for training the neural network on the MNIST dataset.
-- `evaluate.py`: Script to evaluate the trained neural network.
+- `src/evaluate.py`: Script to evaluate the trained neural network.
-- `model.py`: Contains the implementation of the neural network class.
+- `src/model.py`: Contains the implementation of the neural network class.
-- `config.py`: Configuration file for setting hyperparameters such as learning rate and number of neurons in the hidden layer.
+- `src/config.py`: Configuration file for setting hyperparameters such as learning rate and number of neurons in the hidden layer.
-- `utils.py`: Utility functions for data preprocessing and other helper functions.
+- `src/utils.py`: Utility functions for data preprocessing and other helper functions.
 - `requirements.txt`: List of required Python packages.
 - `data/`: Directory to store the MNIST dataset.
+- `src/train_tensor`: File with script that implements tensorflow and checks the accuracy of the dataset for cross validation.

 ## Contributing